AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## What server environments and scenarios do Alibaba Cloud Marketplace images support?

-Alibaba Cloud Marketplace provides hundreds of high-quality third-party images.These images not only support the deployment of runtime environments such as PHP, .NET, JAVA, LAMP, and Docker virtual containers, but also can meet personalized demands for website building, application development, and visual management.
+Alibaba Cloud Marketplace provides hundreds of high-quality third-party images.
+These images not only support the deployment of runtime environments such as PHP, .NET, JAVA, LAMP, and Docker virtual containers, but can also meet personalized demands for website building, application development, and visual management.

 ## Are Alibaba Cloud Marketplace images safe?